psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

 ## Test A procedure

-1. Allocate the next result folder.
+1. Allocate the next result directory.
 2. Assign a Test A run ID.
 3. Open a new conversation.
 4. Send the starter message.